How does the College Archives collect materials?

 Why does the College Archives collect materials?

 The College Archives serves as the recorded memory of Davidson College and its surroundings and as such is an important part of its community, providing cultural, official, and unofficial history.
-The types of materials that make up this recorded memory include letters, minutes, reports, photographs, artifacts, memorabilia, publications, and other documents—in both physical and digital forms.
-The Archives s essential to the educational mission of the Archives to tell an inclusive, responsible, and historically accurate story.
+The College Archives contains a considerable amount of material about the people, buildings, and sites on campus, as well as information about important time periods or significant events that affected the people associated with Davidson College.
+The types of materials that make up this recorded memory include letters, email, minutes, reports, photographs, artifacts, memorabilia, publications, and other documents—in both physical and digital forms.
+The Archives chronicles the development and evolution of the College, and it is essential to the educational mission of the Archives to tell an inclusive, responsible, and historically accurate story.
+The information contained in the College Archives can be very valuable to students, staff, faculty, researchers and the general public.